 This local chain’s massive Shipyards location contains a large dining room with two mezzanines that overlook a lively lounge.
 However, it’s the stunning seasonal patio that is the major draw, offering breathtaking views of Burrard Inlet and the Vancouver skyline.

 Tap and Barrel’s unparalleled drink selection features 36 local craft beers and 16 BC wines on tap.
-And their menu features contemporary pub-fare such as salads, burgers and hand-stretched pizzas.
+Their menu features contemporary pub-fare such as salads, burgers, and hand-stretched pizzas.

 If you can’t find something to your liking it likely doesn’t exist!